Healthdirect Free Australian health advice you can count on.

 Key facts

-• The human chorionic gonadotropin (hCG) test is also known as the pregnancy test.
+• The human chorionic gonadotropin (hCG) test is also known as a pregnancy test.

-• The hCG test can be a blood or urine test.
+• hCG tests can use blood or urine samples.

-• It can also be used to detect and monitor some types of cancer.
+• The hCG test is most commonly used to detect and monitor pregnancy, but it can also be used to detect and monitor some types of cancer.

-The human chorionic gonadotropin (hCG) test is also known as the pregnancy test.
+The human chorionic gonadotropin (hCG) test is also known as a pregnancy test.
 This test measures the amount of the hormone hCG in your urine or blood.

-Home pregnancy test kits test for hCG in your urine.
-You can buy these from supermarkets and pharmacies.
-The urine test can detect hCG from around the time of your first missed period.
+Home pregnancy test kits check for hCG in your urine.
+They can usually detect hCG from around the time of your first missed period.

 • check if you are pregnant